 Co-owner, wilderness guide.

 Experiencing the extreme conditions and the everflowing change of seasons never gets old for him.
 He has a past in web development and marketing but inspired by Henry David Thoreau’s writings he decided to leave the buzz of the city and live simply surrounded by the arctic nature.
 He feels the most happy and content in the wilderness by a small river or lake with a fly fishing rod in his hand.
+He also trains new wilderness guides.

 Frequently Asked Questions